dvtzoe/japanese-homework/README.md

 ## 3. Run the CLI

-Launch the Firefox automation against a Google Form:
+Launch the automation against a Google Form:

 ```bash
 ./jphw-x86_64-unknown-linux-gnu https://forms.gle/your-form-id
 ```

+Append `--firefox` to target Firefox instead of Chromium.

 The CLI will:

 1. Prompt for your email, class, student ID, and name on first run and store them under `~/.jphw/credentials.json`.
-2. Open Firefox (headless mode optional) and wait for the form to load.
+2. Launch Chromium (or Firefox when `--firefox` is supplied) and wait for the form to load.
 3. Autofill known profile fields, request answers from the server in batches, and populate each question.
 4. Pause before navigating to the next page or submitting, giving you a chance